Former Trump administration officials, from Comey to McCabe

 White House speechwriter David Sorensen resigned Friday amid domestic abuse allegations.

-Sorensen has denied the allegations, asserting that he was the victim of domestic violence in the marriage.

-Earlier this week, White House staff secretary Rob Porter resigned his position on Feb.
-7 following reports that he abused his two ex-wives.
+White House staff secretary Rob Porter resigned his position earlier this month following reports that he abused his two ex-wives.

 A growing number of people have left the Trump administration in just over a year – a group that includes former press secretary Sean Spicer, FBI director James Comey and chief strategist Steve Bannon.